Aryankpoor/gpt-bot/README.md

-This will be my new portfolio site with a totally new cover up.
+# Welcome to my new Portfolio

-The site has been finished but due to some reason , github pages is not working correctly and so the site is hosted using netlify
+### I created this new portfolio because I thought my original portfolio started looking dull now in comparison to my skills.
+The portfolio has been created from @Akashyap123 's repo. - Portfolio Website